AntonioFeijaoUK/www-demos123-net/docs/index.md

   - running basic script on load (**user-data init script**) to download and execute a script from Github, (one day will learn to do it from AWS Codedeploy)
   - Script will install a Apache (or ngix) (**httpd**) and loads a basic webpage with **metadata** from the EC2
-    + metadate like: machine-id, zone...
+  - metadata like: machine-id, zone...

 * EC2 network
   - multi-AZs